 This week, the IPCC, the leading international body for the assessment of climate change, opened its 58th session to complete the last elements of its Sixth Assessment Report: the Synthesis Report and its Summary for Policymakers.
 The IPCC reports are the scientific roadmap for how leaders tackle the climate crisis in this decade of action.
 They assess the risks of human-induced climate change, potential impacts and options for adaptation and mitigation.

 The Synthesis Report is the IPCC’s final instalment.
-It integrates and summarises the findings of the Six Assessment Reports (AR6) released by the IPCC during the current cycle, which began in 2015 in the wake of the Paris Agreement.
+It integrates and summarises the findings of the Six Assessment Reports (AR6) released by the IPCC during the current cycle, which began in 2018 with the IPCC Special Report.

 IPCC Chair Hoesung Lee, which opened the session, confirmed that “once approved, the Synthesis Report will become a fundamental policy document for shaping climate action in the remainder of this pivotal decade.
 For policymakers of today and tomorrow, a much-needed textbook for addressing climate change.
 Inaction and delays are not listed as options.”